longhorn/website/content/docs/1.8.0/important-notes/_index.md

 ### Upgrade Check Events
 Longhorn performs a pre-upgrade check when upgrading with Helm or Rancher App Marketplace.
 If a check fails, the upgrade will stop and the reason for the check's failure will be recorded in an event.
 For more detail, see [Upgrading Longhorn Manager](../deploy/upgrade/longhorn-manager).

+### Install/Upgrade with Helm Controller
+Longhorn also supports installation or upgrade via the HelmChart controller built into RKE2 and K3s.
+It allows management in a CRD YAML chart of most of the options that would normally be passed to the `helm` command-line tool.
+For more details on how it works, see [Install with Helm Controller](../deploy/install/install-with-helm-controller).

 ## Resilience

 ### RWX Volumes Fast Failover